A Co Down athlete who ran the equivalent of the London Marathon around his living room has paid the price in sore feet.

 It was his first marathon, and his fiancee kept him supplied with chocolate raisins, iced lollies and other sugary snacks.

-Family and friends contact him on Facetime every half hour to keep his spirits up.
+Family and friends contacted him on Facetime every half-hour to keep his spirits up.

-“I originally intended to split it over the weekend but it went really well so I thought I would go on.”
+"I originally intended to split it over the weekend but it went really well so I thought I'd go on."

 The retail worker said he wanted to mark the day he had been due to run his first marathon.